Back to Routine

 Symptoms of the SS Disease

-- If you’re going through something and you choose to handle it and not tell anyone.
+- you’re going through something and you choose to handle it and not tell anyone.

-- If you prefer to isolate yourself and put on your ‘I’m OK’ mask in public.
+- you prefer to isolate yourself and put on your ‘I’m OK’ mask in public.

-- If your effort is exceeding reasonable and your joy is being sapped
+- your effort is exceeding reasonable and your joy is being sapped

 If you answered yes to one or more of the symptoms, may I suggest some medicine?
 A large dose of consistent prayer, asking God to shine His light on your self sufficiency.
 Next, confess to a close friend or family member.
 Don’t carry it alone.

 When I cracked, that was the medicine God prescribed to me.
 Making that phone call to Betsy may seem insignificant, but it wasn’t.
-I confessed.
-I admitted my desperate neediness.
+I confessed and admitted my desperate neediness.
 Confession is telling the truth, and the truth is, we need others.

 If you feel burdened by this truth, and need more direction, please reach out.
 I always appreciate your public comments.
 But if you’d rather ask for prayer or direction privately, I welcome that too.